Privacy

 Backups, devices, and realistic expectations

 Local storage reduces server-side exposure, but it does not make data invisible.
-Device backups, iCloud settings, screenshots, shared devices, and anyone with device access may still matter.
+Device backups, optional iCloud Sync, screenshots, shared devices, and anyone with device access may still matter.
 A practical privacy page should be clear about those limits instead of implying that local storage solves every risk.

-MiniCycle's narrower promise is easier to verify: it does not require a MiniCycle account for the app experience, and the website analytics described on this site are separate from in-app period records.
+MiniCycle's narrower promise is easier to verify: it does not require a MiniCycle account for the app experience, and optional iCloud Sync is separate from the website analytics described on this site.

 Questions to ask any period tracker